Qattara gecko

 The Qattara gecko (Tarentola mindiae) is a species of lizard in the family Phyllodactylidae.

 Description

-T. mindiae is a relatively large and robust gecko, with a maximum snout-to-vent length (SVL) of 81 mm.
+Tarentola mindiae is a relatively large and robust gecko, with a maximum snout-to-vent length (SVL) of 81 mm.
 The back is covered in bands of warty tubercules.
 It is light brown on the upperside, with 5-6 dark bands across the back, a dark streak running from the nose through the eye, and irregular streaks and marbling on the head and limbs.
 The underside is pale greyish-white with small dark spots.
 The iris is ochre.

 Etymology

 The specific name, mindiae, commemorates Mindy Baha El Din, an environmentalist and herpetologist from Egypt.
 She was the wife of Sherif Baha El Din, also a herpetologist, who described this lizard as a new species.

 Geographic range

-T. mindiae is found in Egypt and Libya.
+Tarentola mindiae is found in Egypt and Libya.
 The areas it has been confirmed to occur in are the Qattara Depression and the Siwa Oasis in Egypt and Jialo Oasis in eastern Libya.